David-Rhoadess/Blockchain-mini-project/README.md

 Aknowledgements:

-We talked with CS Tutor Boston about Java fomat stings and String.format
+We talked with CS Tutor Boston about Java format stings and String.format.
+ We referenced the assignmemt for function descriptions and implementation hints

+ We referenced various Java documentation